Computational methods for large-scale inverse problems: a survey on hybrid projection methods: Extensions

-For fixed $k$, any suitable parameter choice strategy (such as the discrepancy principle or the L-curve criterion) can be used on the projected problem (\ref{eq:stdformProj}) to choose $\lambda$.
-If $\bar{\bfy}_{\bfL,{\lambda}}$ is computed at fixed pre-sampled values of $\lambda$ (e.g., when the L-curve criterion is adopted), this may be done with short term recurrences on the iteration $k$ (i.e., in $k$, for fixed $\lambda$), without storage of $\bfV_k$; see \cref{sec:param} and \cite{KiOLe01} for details.
-If $k$ is large {enough, so} that the spectral behavior of the bidiagonal matrix ${\bfB_k}$ mimics that of the operator $\bfA \bfL_\bfA^{\dagger}$, then the impact of the choice of $\lambda$ on the quality of the solution can be observed.
+For fixed $k$, any suitable parameter choice strategy can be used on the projected problem (\ref{eq:stdformProj}) to choose $\lambda$.
+If $\bar{\bfy}_{\bfL}(\lambda)$ is computed at fixed pre-sampled values of $\lambda$ (e.g., when the $L$-curve criterion is adopted), this may be done with short term recurrences on the iteration $k$ (i.e., in $k$, for fixed $\lambda$), without storage of $\bfV_k$; see \cref{sec:param} and \cite{KiOLe01} for details.
 However, in general, $k$ should be assumed small enough, so that problem \cref{eq:stdformProj} can be efficiently generated and solved.
 For some problems, multiplication with $\bfA \bfL^{\dagger}_\bfA$ can be done by solving a least-squares problem followed by an oblique projection; see \cite{Han94,hansen2007smoothing} for details.
 Furthermore, there are some regularization operators $\bfL$ for which sparsity or structure can be exploited so that multiplications with $\bfL^{\dagger}_\bfA$ can be done efficiently (e.g., banded matrices, circulant matrices, and orthogonal projections \cite{calvetti2005invertible,elden1982weighted,morigi2007orthogonal,reichel2009simple}).
 However, in general, performing multiplications with $\bfL^{\dagger}_\bfA$ may be computationally difficult especially for large-scale problems (e.g., when $\bfL$ is defined as a product of matrices or as a sum of Kronecker products).

-In the framework of hybrid projection methods, alternative approaches to approximate the solution of (\ref{sub:generalform}) have been devised without resorting to a standard form transformation.
+In the framework of hybrid projection methods, alternative approaches to approximate the solution of (\ref{sub:generalform}) have been devised without resorting to a standard-form transformation.
 For instance, Kilmer, Hansen and Espa\~nol \cite{KiHaEs06} developed a hybrid projection method that simultaneously bidiagonalizes both $\bfA$ and $\bfL$ (here $\bfL$ can be rectangular and does not need to be full rank), using a joint bidiagonalization algorithm inspired by Zha \cite{zha1996computing}.
-More precisely, a partial joint bidiagonalization for $\bfA$ and $\bfL$ is updated at each iteration as follows
+More precisely, a partial joint bidiagonalization for $\bfA$ and $\bfL$ is updated at each iteration: at the $k$th iteration, it reads